CGIF Brand Story

 • Don't... forget to spell out what the CGIF stands for on first reference (unless using LinkedIn)

-• Don't... forget to proofread anything you write before posting or sending for feedback
+• Don't... forget to proofread anything you write before asking for feedback or posting

-• Don't... forget who your audience is and what will engage them
+• Don't... forget who your audience is and what will actively engage them

-• Don't... be offensive, passive aggressive, or too unremarkable
+• Don't... be offensive, passive aggressive, or inappropriate